syncfusion-content/maui-toolkit-docs/maui-toolkit/Bottom-Sheet/BottomSheet-Customization.md

 {% endtabs %}

 ## Adjust the Width
-The `ContentWidthMode` property allows you to adjust the width of the `BottomSheet`.
+The [ContentWidthMode](https://help.syncfusion.com/cr/maui-toolkit/Syncfusion.Maui.Toolkit.BottomSheet.SfBottomSheet.html#Syncfusion_Maui_Toolkit_BottomSheet_SfBottomSheet_ContentWidthMode) property allows you to adjust the width of the [BottomSheet](https://help.syncfusion.com/cr/maui-toolkit/Syncfusion.Maui.Toolkit.BottomSheet.SfBottomSheet.html).
 The default value is `Full`.

 * **Full** - The sheet will occupy the entire screen width.
-* **Custom** - The sheet will adjust its width based on the value set in the `BottomSheetContentWidth` property.
+* **Custom** - The sheet will adjust its width based on the value set in the [BottomSheetContentWidth](https://help.syncfusion.com/cr/maui-toolkit/Syncfusion.Maui.Toolkit.BottomSheet.SfBottomSheet.html#Syncfusion_Maui_Toolkit_BottomSheet_SfBottomSheet_BottomSheetContentWidth) property.

-The `BottomSheetContentWidth` property allows you to adjust the width of the `BottomSheet`, when it is in `Custom` content width mode.
+The [BottomSheetContentWidth](https://help.syncfusion.com/cr/maui-toolkit/Syncfusion.Maui.Toolkit.BottomSheet.SfBottomSheet.html#Syncfusion_Maui_Toolkit_BottomSheet_SfBottomSheet_BottomSheetContentWidth) property allows you to adjust the width of the `BottomSheet`, when it is in `Custom` content width mode.
 The default value is `300`.

 {% tabs %}
 {% highlight xaml %}